laro/Cilia/1 Basics/7 Literals.md

 # Literals

-Literals are fixed values written directly in source code—such as numbers, strings, or booleans.
+Literals are fixed values written directly in source code – such as numbers, strings, or booleans.

 ## Bool
 - `True`, `False` are `Bool`,